reidwmulkey/noncis/README.md

 	</script>
 ```

 Rather than allowing a blanket opening for attacks in your Content Security Policy, you want to use script nonces.
-If you are running behind an reverse proxy (e.g. NGINX) pointing to multiple instances of your node app, then you cannot simply set a new nonce for each request.
+If you are running behind a reverse proxy (e.g. NGINX) pointing to multiple instances of your nodeJS app, then you cannot simply set a new nonce for each request.
 For example, lets say we have a simple view file that the user is trying to load.

 ```
 	index.jade